ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 #### Formatters Cleanup & Removals

-Since we now only use SVG and we got rid of any Font usage (no more Font-Awesome code anywhere), the `checkmark` Formatter no longer has any reason to exist and was removed.
-If you were using and still use Font-Awesome in your project, you'll have to either recreate the Formatter yourself or use alternatives.
+Since we now use SVGs everywhere and we got rid of any Font usage (no more Font-Awesome code anywhere), the `checkmark` Formatter no longer has any reason to exist and was removed.
+If you were using it and also still use Font-Awesome in your project, you'll have to either recreate the Formatter yourself or use alternatives.
 You could use the `Formatters.icon` or `Formatters.iconBoolean` which require the CSS classes to be provided via `params`.
-As a last alternative, and if you are importing the optional SVG icons `.mdi`, then we recommend you simply use the `checkmarkMaterial` Formatter.
+Or as a last alternative, and if you are importing the optional SVG icons `.mdi`, then we recommend you simply switch to the `checkmarkMaterial` Formatter.

 ```diff
 this.columnDefinitions = [